Control startup and shutdown order in ComposeEstimated reading time: 3 minutes

-You can control the order of service startup with the
+You can control the order of service startup and shutdown with the

 containers in dependency order, where dependencies are determined by

-However, Compose will not wait until a container is “ready” (whatever that means for your particular application) - only until it’s running.
+However, for startup Compose does not wait until a container is “ready” (whatever that means for your particular application) - only until it’s running.
 There’s a good reason for this.

 The problem of waiting for a database (for example) to be ready is really just a subset of a much larger problem of distributed systems.
 In production, your database could become unavailable or move hosts at any time.
 Your application needs to be resilient to these types of failures.

-To handle this, your application should attempt to re-establish a connection to the database after a failure.
-If the application retries the connection, it should eventually be able to connect to the database.
+To handle this, design your application to attempt to re-establish a connection to the database after a failure.
+If the application retries the connection, it can eventually connect to the database.

 The best solution is to perform this check in your application code, both at startup and whenever a connection is lost for any reason.
 However, if you don’t need this level of resilience, you can work around the problem with a wrapper script:

-Use a tool such as wait-for-it or dockerize.
-These are small wrapper scripts which you can include in your application’s image and will poll a given host and port until it’s accepting TCP connections.
+Use a tool such as wait-for-it, dockerize, or sh-compatible wait-for.
+These are small wrapper scripts which you can include in your application’s image to poll a given host and port until it’s accepting TCP connections.

-Write your own wrapper script to perform a more application-specific health check.
-For example, you might want to wait until Postgres is definitely ready to accept commands:
+Alternatively, write your own wrapper script to perform a more application-specific health check.
+For example, you might want to wait until Postgres is ready to accept commands: